JONAH: GOD'S REMINDER OF ISRAEL'S OUTREACH DUTY

-B. The book of Jonah was addressed to Israel to remind her of her duty to proclaim God's truths to the nations, and Jonah 3:4-10 records the amazing effects of Jonah's ministry when he simply obeyed the Lord's calling to evangelize Nineveh.† We view the passage for our insight and application (as follows):
+B. The book of Jonah was addressed to Israel to remind her of her duty to proclaim God's truths to the nations, and Jonah 3:1-4 records how Jonah vigorously heeded God's calling to evangelize Nineveh in that wider responsibility of Israel to reach the nations.
+We view the passage for our insight and application (as follows):

-A. Jonah had been so reluctant to obey God's Word in going to evangelize Nineveh that he had actually fled from the presence of the Lord headed toward Tarshish in the opposite direction, Jonah 1:1-3.
+A. Jonah had been so reluctant to obey God's Word in going to evangelize Nineveh that he had actually fled from the presence of the Lord in the opposite direction, Jonah 1:1-3.

 B. Consequently, God had intercepted Jonah, causing a large fish to swallow him until he repented, calling on the Lord for deliverance, and the Lord had thus caused the fish to vomit Jonah up onto dry land, Jonah 1:4-2:10.

-C. With a repentant Jonah once again on dry land, the word of the Lord came unto him a second time, renewing the divine call that he arise and go to Nineveh, and this time Jonah fervently obeyed the Lord, Jonah 3:1-3a.
+C. With a repentant Jonah once again on dry land, the word of the Lord came unto him a second time, renewing the divine call that he arise and go to Nineveh, and this time Jonah strongly obeyed, Jonah 3:1-3a.

 D. Significantly, this second divine calling and Jonah's response to it examples the vigor that any servant of the Lord must have in fulfilling the ministry that God assigns him.
 We view those truths (as follows):